 The Parish Council meets on the first Wednesday of each month commencing at 7.00 p.m. in the Congregational Church School Rooms.
 There is no meeting in the month of August.

-The agendas for the meetings are placed in the notice-board outside the Congregational Church School Rooms and in the Parish Council Notice-board on the Saturday before each meeting.
+The agendas for the meetings are placed in the notice-board outside the Congregational Church School Rooms and in the Parish Council Noticeboard opposite the Village Hall, on the Saturday before each meeting.
 The minutes of the meetings are presently displayed in the PC Notice-board, after they have been agreed at the following meeting of the Council.
-It is to be expected that both documents will be available on the Nether Kellet web-site.
+Both documents are made available on the Nether Kellet web-site.

 A scan through any of the minutes will highlight what is done by the council.
 We are able to bring things to the attention of the responsible authority be it Lancaster City Council or Lancashire County Council.
-They obviously have their own priorities and frequently things are not acted upon as quickly as we would hope.
 We are also consulted on numerous other issues involving other public &/or voluntary &/or private bodies.

 The Parish Council is represented at the meetings of the Lancashire Association of Local Councils (LALC), which are held every two months..
 This body consists of members of all Parish Councils in the District of Lancaster and is under the auspices of the County body which itself is part and parcel of a National Association of Local Councils.
 This enables our members to put forward and discuss problems that we may have and listen to others who may or may not be experiencing similar problems.
 They are often attended by representatives of the City Council the County Council and the local Police who can be questioned on various issues.
 They, in turn, can inform the members of any changes that may have arisen in their particular fields.

 Contact is also maintained with the two local quarry operators by attendance at Quarry Liaison Meetings which take place several times each year.